-Rebel CEO, drug Rob Villeneuve, price was recently featured on the Speak Up podcast hosted by Ray Gillenwater.
-The podcast, abortion *Work Smart*, is all about how to be more efficient and effective on the job.
+Rebel CEO, Rob Villeneuve, was recently featured on the Speak Up podcast hosted by Ray Gillenwater.
+The podcast, Work Smart, is all about how to be more efficient and effective on the job.

 But how do you actually do this?
 How do you put these ideas into practice?
 What methodology is best to create the most efficient and effective workplace?